Mounting an external file share#

 If the GID of the content is a single, nonzero value, then sessions, deployments, and pods can be given access to it by taking one of the following steps:

 • Specify the GID using a pv.beta.kubernetes.io/gid Persistent Volume annotation.
 (This must be added to the PV, not to the PVC.)
-Many persistent volume providers do this automatically—if so, AE 5.5 will pick this up automatically as well, and no further configuration is needed.
+Many persistent volume providers do this automatically—if so, Workbench 5.5 will pick this up automatically as well, and no further configuration is needed.

 • Specify the GID for the volume using the groupID option above.